Kosuke Kimura: Professional

 Kimura was drafted by Colorado Rapids in the 2007 MLS Supplemental Draft, and in doing so became first Japanese-born player in the history of Major League Soccer.
 He was a bit-part player for much of his first two seasons, playing four games in his rookie season, and featuring in 18 games in 2008, 17 as a starter.
 He scored his first career goal on May 2, 2009, in a game against Real Salt Lake.
 During the 2010 playoffs, he scored the game-winning goal against San Jose that sent the Colorado Rapids to MLS Cup 2010.
 Kimura then played for a full 90 minutes (plus 30 minutes of extra time) to help the Colorado Rapids capture the MLS Cup against FC Dallas with a 2–1 victory in Toronto, Ontario.
 While with Colorado Kimura appeared in 117 league matches and scored 4 goals.

 Kimura was traded to Portland Timbers in exchange for allocation money and an international roster slot in July 2012.
 Five months later, Kimura was traded to New York Red Bulls along with a second-round pick in the 2013 MLS SuperDraft in exchange for Home Grown Player rights to Bryan Gallego and allocation money.
 On March 3, 2013, Kimura made his official debut for New York starting for his new club in a 3–3 draw against his former club Portland Timbers.

 Following the 2014 season, New York announced that it would not exercise its 2015 contract option on Kimura.

 In February 2015, Kimura signed with Polish side Widzew Łódź.

 In July 2015, Kimura signed with Atlanta Silverbacks of the North American Soccer League.

 In January 2016, he signed with expansion Rayo OKC.

 On December 7, 2017, Nashville SC announced Kimura as a new signing.

 Coaching

 Kimura first began coaching for Nashville SC before departing the club in October 2024.

 In July 2025, Kimura joined Masaki Hemmi's staff at USL Super League club Lexington SC.
+Kimura was promoted to the role of head coach after Hemmi was reassigned to Lexington SC's USL Championship squad on December 9, 2025.